goto-eof/t-bot/README.md

 Follow [this configuration](https://github.com/AndreiDodu/t-bot/tree/main/tbot/config-samples/linux)

-**3 - tbot-web configuration**
+**3 - tbot-web and tbot-daemon configuration**

-Dupplicate application.prod.yml, rename it to application.yml and change db configuration
+Dupplicate application.prod.yml, rename it to application.yml and change db configuration.

+Do the same for the tbot-daemon project.

 **4 - Access to the web application and start to configure daemon**